 - Understanding concepts of liability for design or maintenance of public infrastructure.

-- How to behave, respond and provide focused responses to questions posed by attorneys during depositions and at trial from an engineer's perspective.
+- How to behave, respond and provide focused responses to questions posed by Attorneys during Depositions and at trial from an engineer's perspective only.

 - Learning about a variety of tort liability litigation practices